See how Total Eye Care does lunch.

 Love the video and love this song.
 Check it out and make sure you watch it in HD, full screen………. enjoy

 Here is an excellent video on a mission trip from VOSH Indiana to Villanueva, Honduras.
 VOSH stands for Volunteer Optometric Services to Humanity.
-The Lion’s Club collects old eye glasses from doctor’s offices all over the US.
-These glasses are then catalogued and sent on mission trips with optometrists to underserved areas all over the world.
+The Lion’s Club collects old eyeglasses from doctor’s offices all over the US.
+These glasses are then cataloged and sent on mission trips with optometrists to underserved areas all over the world.
 This video shows what happens on a VOSH mission trip from the beginning to the end.